Skip to main content

 Research synthesisLow evidenceSmall effect7 studies · 7 beneficial · 0 neutral · 0 harmful

-• Studied populations: Adults, including healthy individuals and those with depression, mild cognitive impairment, or Alzheimer's disease
+• Studied populations: adults over 18 years of age; individuals with depression, mild cognitive impairment, or Alzheimer's disease

 7 of 7 papers